 General Liability Insurance, also known as Commercial General Liability (CGL) Insurance, protects your business financially from lawsuits and damages that arise in the course of doing business.
 If your business unintentionally causes bodily injury, property damage, personal injury, or advertising injury to a third party, CGL will pay for the legal fees, settlements, judgements, and even medical payments.

-General Liability Insurance is one of the most common types of insurance that businesses buy.
-It can help protect your business financially if someone else is harmed by your business and sues your company.
+General Liability Insurance is one of the most common types of commercial insurance that businesses purchase, as accidents can happen to anyone at any time.
+If you or an employee accidentally harms another person or property, CGL can help protect your business financially if you are sued.

-General Liability Insurance is third-party insurance, which means it covers you against claims by third-parties, which don’t include your business or your employees.
-Third-parties may include customers, vendors, or landlords.
+It’s important to note that General Liability Insurance is third-party insurance, which means it covers you against claims by third parties, which don’t include your business or your employees.
+Third parties may include customers, vendors, or landlords.